mimaison/EventStreams/eventstreams145.md

 3. Use the {{site.data.keyword.Bluemix_notm}} public and private network - Endpoints are visible on both the public Internet and internally within the {{site.data.keyword.Bluemix_notm}}.

-This slection can be made at provision time through the {{site.data.keyword.messagehub}} catalog provisioning page.
+This selection can be made at provision time through the {{site.data.keyword.messagehub}} catalog provisioning page.
 Use the Service Endpoints menu pull down to select either "Public" (default), "Private" or "Public and Private".

 Alternatively, if you want to use the CLI to provision an {{site.data.keyword.messagehub}} service, use the following commands: